This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's surgery.

-Your child may bleed more than expected during surgery, or his bowel may tear or get damaged.
-He may develop an infection.
-His wound could open and need to be repaired by caregivers.
+Your child's bowel may tear or get damaged.
+He or she may develop an infection.
+His or her incision wound could open and need to be repaired.
 The intussusception could happen again in the same place or another part of the bowel.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.